Disabled Students Allowance

 How to book an appointment for an Assessment of Needs

-Goldsmiths now offers Assessment of Needs on Campus.
-You should contact CLASS assessment centre and ask for yuor assessment to be at Goldsmiths College.
+Goldsmiths students only can arrange an Assessment of Needs on campus in the library.
+This is undertaken by a Needs Assessor from Central London Assessment Services (CLASS).
+You should contact CLASS assessment centre and ask for your assessment to be at Goldsmiths College.
 This will then be arranged for you.
-Click here for more information on how to book an assessments.
+Click here for more information on how to book an assessment.
 You can also contact the Disability Team who can help you to book an assessment of needs.